 Alternatively, if you need some yen, just head over to the Seven Bank ATMs.
 You can’t miss the signs!
 They take international cards.

-If you don’t have travel insurance, you should probably buy some online.
-We usually suggest World Nomads.
-[LINK?]
+Considering travel insurance for your trip?
+World Nomads offers coverage for more than 150 adventure activities as well as emergency medical, lost luggage, trip cancellation and more.
 But if you’re a Japan resident and speak fluent Japanese, you might choose to buy yours at either of the Japanese insurance counters in the departures hall.
-These are Tokyo Marine & Nichido Fire Insurance, AIG, and Sompo Japan Nipponkoa Insurance Inc. respectively.
+These are Tokyo Marine & Nichido Fire Insurance and Sompo Japan Nipponkoa Insurance Inc. respectively.

 USB cables not included. - image © Florentyna Leow